serenita-org/vero/docs/docs/quick-start/architecture.md

 style Vero fill:#11497E,stroke:#000000
 ```

-These client combinations do not need to run on a single machine.
-In fact, we recommend running each client pair on a separate
+For resilience, run each client pair on a separate machine.
-machine for better resilience.